 Skip to content

-Convert Nikon NEF to JPEG on Windows with Photos or Lightroom.
-Keep RAW masters; export JPG for clients.
+Convert Nikon NEF to JPEG on Windows with Photos, Lightroom, or GetCompress for delivery sizing.
+Keep NEF masters; export JPG for clients and MLS.

 By Petr Samokhin